DipStax/3ML/README.md

 The goal of this project is to create a cross platform (_linux_ and _Windows_) multimedia library that will go across those topic (for now):

+### Cmake:

+- CMake project
+- CMake customisation

 ### System:

-- Device event (keyboard, mouse...)
+- System event (keyboard, screen,...)
+- C++ User System friendly API

 ### Graphics: